Splendours of Balkans and Transylvania Trip Notes

 A modern-design accommodation, steps away from the city center.
 The hotel features an on site restaurant & bar and rooms equipped with coffee-tea maker.

-HOTEL PREMIER – CLUJ NAPOCA – 4 Star
+HOTEL RIVER PARK – CLUJ NAPOCA – 4 Star

 BEST WESTERN PREMIER PLOVDIV HILLS – PLOVDIV – 4 Star